nerolation/Stablecoin-Billionaires/Readme.md

 # Stablecoin Billionairs
 ### Python Code of the Master Thesis by Anton Wahrstätter

+###### The code of this repo was continously improved and moved to [this space](https://github.com/Nerolation/ethereum-datafarm).
+Use it to collect your own data instead of the notebooks of this repo.

 This is the official repository, which was created to descriptively analyze the Ethereum-based Stablecoin ecosystem in my [master thesis](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3737404).
 Alongside the paper, I publish the Python code used to examine Event data of specific Tokens.

 Basically, the code is split into 5 separate python scripts, all created in Jupyter: